Woman experiencing abdominal pain and spotting, illustrating symptoms of ectopic pregnancy

 What Is an Ectopic Pregnancy?

 An ectopic pregnancy is when a fertilized does not implant in the uterus (womb).
 Instead grows in the wrong place usually the fallopian tubes.
+As the pregnancy progresses, the fallopian tube may rupture, causing major internal bleeding.

 What Causes an Ectopic Pregnancy?

-• You have a growth blocking the fallopian tube.
+• A growth blocking the fallopian tubes.

-What Are the Symptoms of an Ectopic Pregnancy?
+What Are the Signs of Ectopic Pregnancy?

 symptoms experienced after abortion